spheras/godot-sprite-shader-mixer/README.md

 ## Usage

-1. Add a Sprite2D or AnimationSprite2D node to your scene with a texture or animation.
+1. Add a Sprite2D or AnimationSprite2D (since version 1.2 also Label and ColorRect) node to your scene with a texture or animation.

 ![image](https://github.com/spheras/godot-sprite-shader-mixer/assets/3862933/fd6e12b1-b83b-4bac-b35b-46a5177dfb1c)